nakrakiiya/cl-prime-maker/README.md

 * [cl-prime-maker:make-prime]
  cl-prime-maker:make-prime
  Generates a random prime P with at least K decimal digits.
 Returns nil when k <= 0.
 Returns NIL otherwise.
+K should be an INTEGER.

 ```cl
 CL-USER> (cl-prime-maker:make-prime 10)